dwyl/phase-three/douro.md

 One of the obvious considerations/concerns

-## Nearest Full-service Hospital 🏥
+## Hospital 🏥

-The nearest hospital with full-service (Radiology, Operating Theatre, etc.) is **`23km`** away.
+The nearest hospital with full-service
+(Radiology, Operating Theatre, etc.) is **`23km`** away.
 The estimated journey time is **`28 minutes`**: